sam-mccarthy/sam-mccarthy.github.io/_tabs/about.md

 English, because it's the only one I know.
 Kidding!
 Probably C++.
 Rust is also pretty neat.

+> What would you like to do with this site?

+I think that, visually, I could improve upon it some more.
+I already put some work into fixing the sidebar, but I think the site could do with some photos.
+Maybe some color, too.
+Also, since it's a new site, it needs more posts.
+Maybe I'll make the mission to be one post per week.

+Also, the homepage is broken.
+Only pinned posts show.
+Odd, isn't it?

 > Last question - why a blog?

 I talk a lot, so being able to put down my ideas is always nice.
 And, frankly, I missed writing, and it seemed like a nice hobby to try out.